 Feminist Fright Fest

-For a preview of this year's festival published in The Pitch, check out Nick Spacek's article "Feminist Fright Fest looks at horror from another perspective."
+For more on our 2019 festival, see Nick Spacek's coverage in The Pitch ― "Feminist Fright Fest looks at horror from another perspective."